 Tips for Saving Responsibly

-- The median pilot salary is enough to live comfortably just about anywhere, but it’s still important to make sure you’re saving some of that money for emergencies and retirement.
+- The median pilot salary is enough to live comfortably in most areas of the country, but it’s still important to make sure you’re saving some of that money for emergencies and retirement.

 Photo credit: ©iStock.com/xavierarnau, ©iStock.com/Jacob Ammentorp Lund, ©iStock.com/amesy